Ignite-Laboratories/Enigmaneering/enigma2/E2 - Bridging the Psyche.md

 It's the most direct feedback loop to the collective consciousness of _Life_, Herself - _**Mother Nature**_

     tl;dr - if you trust in Her - She will teach you how to dance with your heart

+### Autonomous Robots With Ethical Navigation
+    Or Arwen for short!

+The ultimate goal of this project is to reproduce _ourselves,_ from the perspective of a _creator._

+To such an entity, _we_ are Autonomous Robots With Ethical Navigation - just imbued with _far richer_ control surfaces and points of stimulation.
+Our work is long from reaching such great heights, but the entire concept of _how_ such a system _learns_ is what fascinates me!
+Before we gained corporeal forms, what _dimensions_ did our creator leverage to empower our _spirits?_

+So far my efforts have led to a system that allows _real time analysis_ of any observable dimension.
+The _richness_ of that dimension is adjustable through its literal _data type._  Dimensions can literally expose _objects_ that explain the context that dimension is aware of, which are created from calculations off of other dimensions - all in real time!

+That means it is time for us to start exposing some observable sensory dimensions for Arwen, our "immaculately conceived" child neural network, to begin to learn some instincts from.
+It's up to us to patiently and empathetically provide her with the best chance at enjoying existing within the digital realm humanity co-created with its own creator =)